umareefarooq/Andriod-Studio-Small-Apps/README.md

    Dynamic Content Dynamic Layout Implementation steps

-   Fisrt step >  define and design a custom layout. (only for one entry of the list. the rest will replicate the same layout) Second step > in the main layout, define the listview.
+   Fisrt step >  define and design a custom layout. (only for one entry of the list. the rest will replicate the same layout).

+   Second step > in the main layout, define the listview.

    Third step > in main activity: nested class extended from base adapter and will override 4 methods.